ucfacmw/ucfacmw.org/content/sig/_index.md

 {{< details summary="**What happened to them? :open_mouth: Can I still join one? :monocle_face:**" >}}
 A few years ago, some of the SIGs separated from ACM and became their own RSOs at UCF.

-As of right now, ACM & ACM-W don't have any SIGs, but we are currently trying to start them up again!
+As of right now, ACM & ACM-W have one SIG:
+- SIGACT (Algorithms and Computer Theory)
 {{< /details >}}

 {{< /alert >}}